Vulcan is a browser-based workspace for creating, checking, simulating, and submitting Home Energy Model (HEM) inputs.

 Step 3: Set global defaults

-Open Global Settings (in the File menu) and confirm the defaults file and settings you want to use.
+Open Global Settings from the File menu and confirm the defaults file and model-wide settings.

 Step 4: Draw or import the dwelling geometry